 God of Evil: Some of the gods are described by the game as evil.
 Whether the gods themselves agree is unknown.

 There is a gameplay factor to this.
 The good gods are very lenient about punishment; even if you upset them (through deprecated acts or abandonment), they still only place you into "penance", which just means you need to perform appreciated acts to get back in their good graces.
 They will only seek retribution if you start following an evil god later.

 The god Yredelemnul in particular seems to enjoy being casted as an inverse to the Gods of Good.
 Like the three good gods, Yredelemnul has a long list of deprecated acts; in fact, Yredelemnul is the only non-good god who has a condition for instant excommunication.
 Yredelemnul also creates Fallen Angels and will even grant you some of them as servants.

-Good Hurts Evil: Reciting Zin's scripts in front of certain evil creatures often results in this.
-Also applies to weapons of Holy Wrath, which are blessed by The Shining One to cause more damage to demons and the undead.
+Good Hurts Evil: Reciting Zin's scriptures in front of evil creatures (like demons or the undead) often results in this.
+Also applies to weapons of Holy Wrath, which are blessed by The Shining One to cause more damage to said evil creatures.

 Gradual Regeneration: Mostly played straight - as in most Roguelikes, characters in Dungeon Crawl regenerate their hit points and magic points over time.
-Different races also regenerate at different rates: trolls, for example, heal very fast while mummies heal very slowly.
+Different races also regenerate at different rates: trolls, for example, heal very fast while ghouls heal very slowly.
 Deep dwarves won't heal on their own at all.
 Vampires change rate based on their thirst and also won't regenerate at all at the "bloodless" thirst level.

 The Sickness status condition also knocks out your natural regeneration for a while.
 It's generally a good idea to wait for it to wear off before you start exploring again.